NATO’s relations with Ukraine

 Since April 2014, cooperation in the framework of the NATO Science for Peace and Security (SPS) Programme has been stepped up significantly.
 As a result, Ukraine is now the largest beneficiary of NATO grants for scientific collaboration.
 Recently approved research projects address in particular new security concerns such as chemical, biological, radioactive and nuclear (CBRN) agents, energy security and cyber defence.

 In addition to applying science to defence against terrorism and new threats, cooperation with Ukraine has also taken place in the fields of information technologies, cell biology and biotechnology, new materials, the rational use of natural resources and cooperation focused on defence-related environmental problems.
 A Joint Working Group on Scientific and Environmental Cooperation is supporting cooperation in this area.

 In the past, NATO also sponsored several projects to provide basic infrastructure for computer networking among Ukrainian research communities and to facilitate their access to the Internet.

 It is important for the Ukrainian administration to inform the Ukrainian people about NATO-Ukraine relations and the benefits of cooperation in terms of Ukraine’s own reform programme.
 Many people in Ukraine still lack information regarding the role, activities and goals of the Alliance, and outdated Cold War stereotypes remain strong in the minds of some.

-The Allies have offered to cooperate with the Ukrainian authorities in raising awareness about what NATO is today, and in better explaining the NATO-Ukraine relationship.
+The Allies cooperate with the Ukrainian authorities in raising awareness about what NATO is today, and in better explaining the NATO-Ukraine relationship.